 Recipe updated, originally posted May 2011.
 Since posting this in 2011, we have tweaked the recipe to be more clear. – Adam and Joanne

-- Just before serving, heat a non-stick skillet over medium heat.
-Add the remaining teaspoons of oil.
-Crack the eggs into the pan.
-Cook until the egg white is opaque and the yolk has set, about 1 to 2 minutes.
+Just before serving, heat a non-stick skillet over medium heat.
+Add a little oil, and then crack the eggs into the pan.
+Cook until the egg white is opaque and the yolk still runny, 1 to 2 minutes.